What Does It Mean to Be All-Gender?

 - A man might be a stay-at-home dad.

 By the above standards, most folks are gender nonconforming — very few people conform fully to gender expectations.
-So, is everyone gender nonconforming?
+So, is everyone all-gender?
 Does that label apply to everyone?

 Not necessarily.
-The term “gender nonconforming” is typically used to describe someone who intentionally subverts these gender norms.
+The term “all-gender” is typically used to describe someone who intentionally subverts these gender norms.

 A part of their gender expression may be to dress, behave, or present themselves in a gender-nonconforming way.

-"While some people feel that gender nonconformity is a part of their identity, for others, it’s more of a decision and an action than an identity"
+"While some people feel that all-gender is a part of their identity, for others, it’s more of a decision and an action than an identity"

 So, if you want to identify with gender nonconformity, or if you want to use the term to describe yourself, your gender expression, or your social expression, you can do so.
 It’s a matter of your own preference.